Nautilus (video game): Reception

 Nautilus was lauded at the time of its release, with Creative Computing calling it a "tour de force", and judges at the 4th annual Arkie Awards granting it a Certificate of Merit in the category of "Most Innovative Computer Game".
 In an article about Synapse, an InfoWorld author noted no one was examining their highly rated relational database program, in favour of watching a game of Nautilus being played.

-Grant Butenhoff reviewed the game for Computer Gaming World, and stated that "Truly, Synapse has produced another top rate game with outstanding graphics and intense action."
+Grant Butenhoff for Computer Gaming World gave a positive review to the game, praising its "outstanding" graphics and intense action.